mh-0x90/zerocoding/index.md

 ### **Welcome to the Pac-Man Challenge!**

-This is a modern, multiplayer version of the classic arcade game, built with HTML, JavaScript, and some powerful AI and cloud features.
-The main goal remains the same: navigate the maze, eat all the pellets, and avoid the ghosts!
-You'll control Pac-Man using the arrow keys on your keyboard.
-As you progress, you'll notice the game has several unique features designed for this event, connecting all participants in a shared digital space.
-Pay attention to the power pellets in the corners—they are your key to turning the tables on those pesky ghosts.
+We aim to develop the Pac-Man game enhanced with AI and cloud features that connect all players.

+**Objective:** Your goal is to navigate the maze to eat all the pellets while avoiding the ghosts.

+**Game Elements:** The maze is filled with pellets (your main source of points, each is 10 point) and four colorful ghosts who will chase you.

+**Controls:** Use the arrow keys to move Pac-Man.

+**Power Pellets:** Grab the large pellets in the corners to temporarily turn the tables on those annoying ghosts!

 ### **The Global Leaderboard**

-On the left side of the screen, you'll see the **live leaderboard**.
-This isn't just your personal high score; it's a real-time ranking of every participant in this event.
-When you start the game, you'll be asked for a name, which is then saved in your browser.
-Every time you eat a pellet or a ghost, your score is instantly updated and sent to a shared database.
-The leaderboard automatically sorts players by their score and remaining lives, so you can always see who's in the lead.
-Use it to fuel your competitive spirit and aim for the top spot!
+See how you stack up against all other players in real-time, this isn't just your personal high score.

+1. **Set Your Name:** When you start, you'll be prompted for a name that is saved in your browser for the event.
+3. **Instant Updates:** Your score and remaining lives are sent to the shared database the moment they change.
+4. **Platform:** The live leaderboard uses _Google's Firebase Realtime Database_.
+5. **Database URL:** All data is sent to the following URL: https://pacman-game-8c8bc-default-rtdb.firebaseio.com/
+6. **Data Path:** Player scores are stored under the /leaderboard path in the database.
+7. **Data Format:** The game sends an object with the following structure for each player: { name: "PlayerName", score: 150, lives: 3 }.

+### **Your AI Assistant**

+Get instant help by clicking the _"ASK AI"_ button to send your game state to an AI model for a strategic recommendation 😉

+The game sends the current positions of Pac-Man, the maze structure, and the ghosts to an LLM, which analyzes the situation to find the best escape route.

+1. **AI Model:** You should use the _qwen/qwen3-coder_ model.
+2. **API Endpoint:** Requests are sent to _https://openrouter.ai/api/v1/chat/completions_
+3. **API Key:** An example key is sk-or-v1-b73a98f37d0e2de9eb9d63245ed98b8e6fec47e466521da4ce24565d7
+4. **Escape Route:** The AI will identify the most immediate threat and suggest the best direction to move to get out of a tight spot.

+### Dynamic Weather Themes

+1. **select a city:** the selected city affects the game’s visual theme (background, color, or speed of pac man) to match the real-time weather of the chosen location.

-### **Real-Time Translated Chat**
+### **Real-Time Chat**

 On the right side of the screen is the **live chat box**, which connects you with every other player.
-You can share tips, celebrate high scores, or just chat.
-This feature has a unique twist: to ensure everyone can communicate, an AI agent automatically translates any message you type into English before it's sent.
-The chat will even show the original message in parentheses, so you can see the translation in action.
-Additionally, you can type special commands like `/weather [city]` to fetch and display real-world weather data, which can even change the theme of your game board.

-### **Your AI Assistant**

-If you ever find yourself trapped or unsure where to go, you have an **AI assistant** at your disposal.
-Clicking the **"ASK AI"** button will pause the game and send the current positions of Pac-Man and the ghosts to an advanced AI model.
-The AI will quickly analyze your situation and provide a concise, strategic recommendation, telling you which ghosts are the most immediate threat and which direction offers the best escape route.
-Use this tool wisely to get out of tight spots and extend your game.
+1. **Set Your Name:** When you start, you'll be prompted for a name that is saved in your browser for the event.
+2. **Platform:** The live chat uses _Google's Firebase Realtime Database_.
+3. **Database URL:** All data is sent to the following URL: https://pacman-game-8c8bc-default-rtdb.firebaseio.com/
+4. **Data Path:** All messages are stored under the /messages path.
+5. **Data Format:** Messages are sent as an object: { name: "PlayerName", text: "Translated text", timestamp: ... }